-AA Class to Master Class
+AA Class to Master Class 20 punches

-A Class to AA Class
+A Class to AA Class 14 punches

-B Class to A Class
+B Class to A Class 12 punches

-C Class to B Class

-D Class to C Class

-D Class to C Class

-B Qunches

-C Class to B Class
+C Class to B Class 8 punches

-D Class to C Class

-D Class to C Class
+D Class to C Class 6 punches

 E Class to D Class 4 punches

 Note: Punches must be earned in Shooter's current class in order for them to be used in moving up in class.
+A per-

-A person earning more than the necessary punches to move up in class enters the new class with no punches.
+- son earning more than the necessary punches to move up in class enters the new class with no punches. - c.

-- c.
 In events of 100+ entries, it is the responsibility of shoot management to notify all shooters of their move up in class or punches received.
 The shooter is also equally responsible to shoot in his/her proper class and to inquire and inform shoot management of any move up at the next tournament entered. - d.
 Upon entering a shoot with multiple events, a person will remain in the class he/she started in for all events held, and any punches he/she earns will be awarded at the conclusion of all of the events at that shoot.
-A shooter cannot be moved up more than one class at the conclusion of the registered events based on punches; however, a shooter can be moved up more than one class based on KNOWN ABILITY. - e.
+A shooter cannot be moved up more than one class at the conclusion of the registered events based on punches; however, a shooter can be moved up more than one class based on KNOWN ABILITY - e.
 All punches earned in a shooter's current class in the immediate preceding target year will carry over into the current shoot year.
 Punches from two or more years ago will not carry over. - f.
 All registered events of 50 or more targets, including sub-gauge events, will generate punches in accordance with other provisions of this section. - g.
 The NSCA National Championship, U.S. Open, Regional Championships and State Championships must use the NSCA Classification system.
 NSCA strongly suggests that major shoots utilize the NSCA Classification system.
 (See rule VI-B-2)